 Learning outcomes

-Course Prerequisites and Recommendations
+Course prerequisites and recommendations

-(For example, understanding the full design lifecycle, compliance with the national regulations, integration of building systems, post-construction operation and maintenance, modern methods like prefabrication and tailored solutions for diverse building types and functional requirements).
+An enhanced understanding of construction systems and technologies is advantageous.
+This includes the design lifecycle, regulatory compliance, integration of building systems, post-construction operation and maintenance, and modern methods such as prefabrication and solutions tailored to different building types and functional requirements.

 Download the course guide